mudita/MuditaOS/harmony_changelog.md

 * Fixed incorrect message after new alarm setting in some scenarios
 * Fixed the possibility of OS crash during update package size check
 * Fixed errors that occur when uploading a music file with graphics in the metadata via the Center
+* Fixed frequency lock during user activity

 ### Added
 * Files not fully transferred via Center will be now removed when USB cable is unplugged

 ### Changed / Improved
 * Improved the display time of the "turn off" window.
-* Hardware faults during device startup now result in shutdown and a more user friendly message
+* Hardware faults during device startup now result in shutdown and a more user-friendly message
 * Discharged device screen changed

 ## [2.2.0 2023-09-28]